newwin01/newwin01.github.io/_posts/2023-12-17-Probability_and_Statistics.md

 ---
 title:  "2023-HGU-ML Lecture 3.
 Probability and Statistics for ML"
-excerpt: "Prob and Stats are the fundamentals.
-Prof. Henry Choi"
+excerpt: "Prob and Stats are the fundamentals. by Prof. Henry Choi"

 categories:
   - ML